Have you experienced an event that has reduced your quality of life?

 - Throughly asses the needs of the individual,

 - Map out an individual intervention/rehabilitation plan

 - And then follow through the process.

 These sessions can be engaged by a range of options:

 - Coaching sessions can be engaged to explore the possibility of engagement with the process or merely to understand the core needs of the individual.

 As a PGAP (Progressive Goal Attainment Program) provider the recommended process is 10 sessions with the option to extend should further engagement be needed.

 An initial coaching session can be engaged to explore the possibility of engagement with the PGAP process.

 HOW TO START THE PROCESS:

-Depending on which funding support pathway is chosen, determines what and how services are provided .
-And Therefore how the process begins.
-It is therefore recommended that an initial session be engaged directly with the psychologist to explore the options available for the individual.
+It is recommended that an initial session be engaged directly with the coach to explore the options available for the individual.